 Note.
 Heteroskedasticity-consistent and autocorrelation-corrected standard errors in parentheses; + p<0.1, * p<0.05, ** p<0.01, *** p<0.001

-Note.
-Standard errors in parentheses; + p<0.1, * p<0.05, ** p<0.01, *** p<0.001

 The result in Table 1 signify that peripheral developers are the drivers of the social diffusion in the collaborative networks like OSS community.
 The awareness about the project, or the repository in our case, is increasing as there are more developers who show interest in it but not yet heavily involved in the development activity (less than 12% of all activities in the past 30 days).
 Peripheral developers are involved in many other projects on the platform, therefore, when interaction with the focal repository is reflected on their profile, their collaborators are exposed to the focal project.
 The attention to the focal project can be reflected by subscribing for the repository updates (watching) or forking the code for future modification or use.
 While watching serves as a powerful signal of popularity of the code, number of forks signify the social recognition and impact (Petryk et al. 2023).

-Hypothesis 2

-Due to the importance of the social connections in the OSS community for the information diffusion, we further investigate their impact with the next hypotheses.

-H2: The nuanced relationship between developer repeated collaboration and project success: A moderate level of internal cohesion within a project is better for a project’s success than very high or very low levels of internal cohesion (Singh et al. 2011).

-To test our second hypothesis, we construct the measure of internal cohesion following Singh et al. (2011).
-The presence of repeated collaborations among project developers is related to strong interpersonal connections (Uzzi 1997).
-We calculate the number of developer pairs from the focal repository that worked on other repositories within Ethereum project and divide it over the total number of pairs that exist in the focal repository to calculate the number of repeated ties, or the internal cohesion metric.
-The resulting metric is the main independent variable.
-The main dependent variable is a project’s success.
-Subsequent to the extant literature, we consider a project’s success as a project’s rate of knowledge creation and measure it as number of commits (Boh et al. 2007, Crowston et al. 2003).
-We also control for the the lifetime of the project since its initiation (Duration).

-To test our second hypothesis, we run a panel fixed effects regression:

-Commitsit=β1IntCohesionit+β2IntCohesion2it+Controlsit+ αi+εit (2)

-In equation (2), i – is the index of a repository within the Ethereum project, t – index of a time period, αi is the repository fixed effect that accounts for unique attributes of the repository that are not captured by other variables, εit – idiosyncratic error.
-Controls include the lifetime of the project since its initiation (Durationit).

-The results are presented in Table 2.

-Table 2.
-H2 Testing Results
+Results for number of watches are consistent with the fork effects and are omitted from the submission due to the space limits.